Menu Close

 How Are Urban Reserves Created?

-The process of creating an urban reserve begins with a First Nation acquiring land in a municipality.
+Creating an urban reserve begins with a First Nation acquiring land in a municipality.
 They can then ask the Canadian government to transfer that land to reserve status.

 Why Urban Reserves Make Sense?